mithom/streamlabs_chatbot_hangman/README.txt

 * combined or separate commands
 * do/don't send info to chat that can be shown on stream
 * do/don't warn when not enough currency
+* autostart new games after previous one ends
+* do/don't use multiplier for nb occurrences of letter

 ### To be expected:
 * custom messages